 My husband is a police officer.
 He used to consume alcohol since the time of our wedding.
 During that time, it was controlled.
 He did not create any problems at home.
 After a few years, he started to create problems.
 He would beat my children and me as well.
 Initially he was reluctant to come for the treatment.
 Then, after everybody insisted that he take treatment, he agreed.
 However, he did not stop drinking.
 He had taken treatment three times.
 Now he has retired.
 He is drinking every day.
 He has squandered all the wealth through this.
 Even now, he is ready to take treatment, but I do not think that he will stop his drinking behavior.
 In addition, de-addiction treatment is very expensive.

-.
-Alcohol heavy use visible everywhere; there no role in education, social status, and occupation.
-She tried to treat him again and again.
-That reveals the trust in the medicalization of alcohol.
-Also, she was to get over the violence from him.

-All the narratives women report that de-addiction treatment is very expensive and has failed several times for them.
-Relapses are common also.
-Heavy alcohol use is not only a medical issue but also a social problem in the family and the society.
+The above narrative illustrates the trust that women and men put in de-addiction treatment.
+Despite the repeated failures of treatment, Saritha sought it again and again.
+Families also experienced the financial burden of de-addiction treatment, which was expensive for them.
+To understand why women and men repeatedly resort to de-addiction treatment, we need to understand the psychiatric context of Kerala, which has converted substance-related issues into mental illnesses.